houtanf/Unsupervised-KNN-JS/README.md

   * Parallelized distance computations
   * Fast native system processing
-  * Out of the box JavaScript usage on Linux and OSX (Waiting on Windows support)
+  * Out of the box JavaScript support on Linux, OSX, and Windows
-      * For now, Windows users will need to have Rust installed when downloading this package so npm can build required native components
-      * Pure JS implementation of the package might be made in the future for Windows users

 ## Future Features

   * Plans to implement use of custom distance functions passed in by the user.
   * More native distance functions
-  * Native Windows support
   * Parallel computations across multiple targets

 ## Install